-Architectural design is an essential tool towards energy efficient buildings.
-First of all, the shape of the building is affecting to energy efficiency in many ways.
-Compact shape in buildings leads to decreased heat losses through building envelope and decreased exposure for weather conditions due to the decreased ratio of building surface area and floor area, as presented in figure 2.
-Especially in colder climates, compact shape saves heat energy significantly during winter and can offer better solutions also for organizing HVAC systems (less ducts etc.).
-(CIBSE, 2004) (Bauer;Mösle;& Schwarz, 2010)
+Architectural design is an essential tool towards EeBs.
+The shape of the building affects energy efficiency in many ways.
+Compact shape in buildings leads to decreased heat losses through the building envelope and decreased exposure to weather due to the decreased ratio of building surface area and floor area, as presented in figure 2.
+Especially in colder climates, compact shape saves heat energy significantly during winter and can offer better solutions also for organizing HVAC systems (fewer ducts etc.).
+(CIBSE 2004, Bauer et al. 2010)